PmagPy/PmagPy-docs/MagIC/MagIC.md

 Paleomagnetic and rock magnetic data are collected and analyzed in a variety of ways for different research purposes.
-Data sets can be extremely large or can be bare bones data summaries published in legacy data tables.
-The goal of MagIC has been to have the flexibility to allow a whole range of data including legacy data from publications or other databases to new studies which include all the measurements, field photos, methodology, and so on.
+Data sets can be extremely large or can be bare bones data summaries that have been published in legacy data tables.
+The goal of MagIC has been to have the flexibility to allow a whole range of data including legacy data from publications or other databases to new studies which include all the measurements, field photos, methodology, and more.
 At present and into the future, the general procedure is to archive the data at the same time that they are published.
-So, to smooth the path, it is advisable to put your data into the MagIC format as early in the process as possible.
-All data that enters the database must be converted to the standard MagIC format.
-This can be done either as a set of MagIC tables, or as one combined text file.
-These can then be uploaded into the MagIC database.
+To smooth this path, it is advisable to put your data into the MagIC format as early in the process as possible.
+All data that enters the database must be in the standard MagIC format.
+The data can be assembled as a set of MagIC tables that are combined into a single file for upload into the MagIC database.

 ## Structure of the database tables